Junaidify/FaceTrack/README.md

-# FaceTrack
-Let your face mark your place.

 # FaceTrack 🎓📸

-**FaceTrack** is a smart, AI-powered attendance system that uses facial recognition to mark students as present — no manual roll calls, no cards, no touch.
+**FaceTrack** is an innovative, AI-powered attendance system that uses facial recognition to mark students as present — no manual roll calls, no cards, no touch.

-With just a webcam snap, FaceTrack verifies the student’s identity and logs their attendance directly into an Excel sheet.
+FaceTrack verifies the student’s identity with just a webcam snap and logs their attendance directly into an Excel sheet.
 Designed for simplicity, security, and speed — it’s your modern classroom assistant.

 ---